-The U.S. Department of Justice (DOJ), Office of Justice Programs (OJP), Bureau of Justice Statistics (BJS) is seeking applications for funding under the 2014 National Instant Criminal Background Check System (NICS) Act Record Improvement Program (NARIP).
-NARIP implements the grant provisions of the NICS Improvement Amendments Act of 2007 (Pub.
-L. No.110-180 (codified at 18 U.S.C. § 922 note)) enacted on January 8, 2008.
-The program furthers the Department's mission by improving the records available to NICS.
-This is accomplished by helping eligible states and tribes to improve the completeness, automation and transmittal of records to state and federal systems.
+The U.S. Department of Justice (DOJ), Office of Justice Programs (OJP), Bureau of Justice Statistics (BJS) is seeking applications for funding under the 2015 National Instant Criminal Background Check System (NICS) Act Record Improvement Program (NARIP).
+The NARIP implements the grant provisions of the NICS Improvement Amendments Act of 2007 (Pub.
+L. 110-180 (18 U.S.C. § 922 note)) enacted on January 8, 2008.
+This program furthers the Department's mission by improving the records available to NICS, which is accomplished by helping eligible states and tribes improve completeness, automation, and transmittal of records to state and federal systems.
 For the purpose of this solicitation, the term "state" includes the District of Columbia and U.S. territories.

-FY 2014 NICS Act Record Improvement Program (NARIP)
+FY 2015 NICS Act Record Improvement Program (NARIP)